tlatsas/rsaml/README.md

 == About

 RSAML is a SAML implementation in Ruby.
 RSAML currently implements the elements defined in the SAML-Core 2.0 specification by defining an object model that mimics the structure of SAML.

-Method names and attributes have been made ruby-friendly and documentation is provided for each class and method.
+Method names and attributes have been made ruby-friendly and documentation is provided for almost each class and method.
 In certain cases the SAML specification is referenced directly and should be considered the final say whenever a question arises regarding SAML implementation.

 Concrete requests: